top of page

 7. Give a clear title to your talk.

-9. It is sometimes tempting to give a simple talk for beginners.
-Please try to avoid this.
-Speak equally to those with experience and knowledge of the subject matter.
+9. Avoid giving a simple talk for beginners.
+Speak equally to those with experience and knowledge.

-10. Always remember to speak to the person furthest from you in the hall.
-If unsure if they can hear you, then ask them to raise their hand if they cannot hear.
+10. Speak to the person furthest from you in the hall.
+Ask them to raise their hand if they cannot hear.

 11. If you speak too slowly, you may induce sleepiness upon the listeners.